skyhitblog/skyhitblog.github.io/index.md

 I was also one of the top 20 influencers on [Triberr](http://triberr.com) according to [BloggingHouse](http://www.blogginghouse.com/top-100-triberr-bloggers/) and [BloggingSpell](http://www.bloggingspell.com/triberr-marketing-tips/).

-Right now, I'm pursuing Engineering in <b>Computer Science and IT</b>.
+Right now, I'm pursuing <b>Engineering</b> in Computer Science and IT.
 My academic projects have been on <b>Cloud Computing</b> and <b>Traffic Analyzing with Raspberry Pi</b>.

-I believe, "Programming is Magic".
-I'm learning ANDROID in free time.
+"Programming is Magical", I believe.
+I'm learning ANDROID in my free time.

 I build apps with [Ruby on Rails](http://rubyonrails.org) & [React Native](http://facebook.github.io/react-native/).

-I've gained some great experiences with some of the most amazing people I've met.
-It's awesome. :)
+I've gained great experiences from all the amazing people I've met.
+And the journey has been awesome so far. :)

 Presently, I'm working on my new startup.
 I've got in to [Google Startup Launch program](https://developers.google.com/startups/).